SQ77/exercise-booking-tg-bot/README.md

 ### Environment Variables to set

+- PYTHONPATH = "src" (required)
+  - Value should be set to "src" to ensure that Python can locate the modules in the src folder correctly.

 - BOT_TOKEN (required)
   - To be able to run the bot, you will need to get a bot token from @botfather.
 FreeCodeCamp has a nice guide [here](https://www.freecodecamp.org/news/how-to-create-a-telegram-bot-using-python/) that was used as a reference for this project.
 - REV_SECURITY_TOKEN (required)